 Studies of European, Asian, and African airports show that this is a global problem.
 In July 2018 the global average mobile speeds were 22.81 download Mbps and 9.13 upload Mbps.
 However, 66.67% of North American airports failed to reach this download speed while the same goes for 77.78% of the European airports and 80% of both the Asian and African airports.

-Admittedly, it seems a bit silly - and not very innovative - to conclude that the next generation airport should offer high-speed Wi-Fi, but nevertheless this is the case if airports want to fulfil the needs of their most important consumer generation.
+Admittedly, it seems a bit silly - and not very innovative - to conclude that the next-generation airport should offer high-speed Wi-Fi, but nevertheless this is the case if airports want to fulfill the needs of their most important consumer generation.

 The Convenience Generation